• Disclosure

 • And there is not enough storage for entertaining dishes.

 I have some really great stuff in here, like the barrel.
 Isn’t it so cool!
 I love it.
-My husband got it for me for my birthday a couple years ago.
+My husband got it for me for my birthday a couple of years ago.

 I also have a nice plate that depicts a vineyard and some sconces I want to hang but have never done it.
 This room has always been storage or an afterthought and it’s too cool to let that continue.